chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 1. Lack of updated/consistent SDG and STEM regular data from all countries of the world.
 2. Unavailability of measurement and monitoring STEM and SDG targets data from all countries of the World.
-3. Extra Skills on more diverse tools to demonstarte more real life application of this connected data network system.
+3. Extra Skills on more diverse tools to demonstrate more real life application of this connected data network system.